egnchen/rasp-cv-tag-detection/README.md

 Installing on windows follows similiar procedures.
 You'll have to `pip3 uninstall opencv-python` first if you already have the opencv python binding installed without contribution libraries, otherwise the two modules will conflict.

 After cloning the repository, run `aruco_detect.py` to begin tag detection.

+### Tag detection

+Run `aruco_detect.py` in a Python 3 interpreter to run the detection program.
+It uses `cv2.VideoCapture()`, so it should work fine on both laptop camerars and usb camera on a Raspberry Pi.